Mazda MPV: Second generation (LW; 1999)

-In model year 2002, North American-market MPVs received Mazda's AJ 3.0 L V6 producing 200 hp and 200 lbft of torque, a 5-speed automatic transmission, a new grille featuring a single chrome bar at the top, power sliding side doors (not available on the Australian market), revised suspension settings, and 17-inch alloy wheels.
+In the 2002 model year, North American-market MPVs received Mazda's AJ 3.0 L V6 producing 200 hp and 200 lbft of torque, a 5-speed automatic transmission, a new grille featuring a single chrome bar at the top, power sliding side doors (not available on the Australian market), revised suspension settings, and 17-inch alloy wheels.
 In the Japanese and other markets, the 2.0 and 2.5-liter four-cylinders were replaced by the new 2.3 L L3-VE direct injection (DISI) inline-four, as first seen in the all-new Mazda6.
 In Europe a 136 PS, 2.0-liter "MZR" common-rail turbodiesel engine was also available.

-In model year 2003, power operation of the side doors was made optional on the LX and ES.
+In the 2003 model year, power operation of the side doors was made optional on the LX and ES.
 A base LX-SV model was added midway into the model year.

-In model year 2004, the MPV received a mild exterior and interior makeover.
+In the 2004 model year, the MPV received a mild exterior and interior makeover.
 The exterior featured new headlights and Altezza style clear taillights.
 Interior changes included a new steering wheel, gauge surrounds, and a spring assist to ease folding the third row seat into the floor.
 The LX Sport package added a customized look with alloy wheels, body side skirts, enhanced tail lights, anti-lock brakes, an air dam under the bumper, and an optional rear-mounted spoiler.
 The ES model added leather seats, rear air conditioner, power sliding doors, and a choice of moonroof or roof-mounted DVD player.
 No LX-SV model was offered.

-In model year 2005, dual zone air conditioning became an optional feature on the LX (it had been standard on the LX in 2004).
+In the 2005 model year, dual zone air conditioning became an optional feature on the LX (it had been standard on the LX in 2004).

-In model year 2006, a base LX-SV model was again offered alongside the LX and ES models.
+In the 2006 model year, a base LX-SV model was again offered alongside the LX and ES models.

-The MPV was discontinued in both Europe and North America after model year 2006.
+The MPV was discontinued in both Europe and North America after the 2006 model year.
 The MPV was also replaced in North America and Australia by the full-size Mazda CX-9 crossover SUV.
 Australian models were available with three seats in the second row, and two seats in the third row instead of a folding third row.